vasilyperekhrest/Number-theoretic-methods-in-cryptography/README.md

     git clone https://github.com/vasilyperekhrest/Number-theoretic-methods-in-cryptography.git
     ```

-    Next, you need to go to the folder with the project and run the __setup.py__ script:
+    Next, go to the project folder and install all the dependencies using the following commands:

     ```zsh
     cd Number-theoretic-methods-in-cryptography/
-    python setup.py sdist
+    poetry install
+    ```

+    After all the dependencies are installed, start the virtual environment and build the library:

+    ```zsh
+    poetry shell
+    poetry build
     ```

     After executing the script, the **dist** folder will appear, in which the library will be located.
     The next step is to install the library and all its dependencies: